pingcap/talent-plan/rust/plan.md

 counts toward extra credit during final evaluation_.
 Pull requests to any other project used during this course count as well.
 This is an opportunity to gain experience contributing to an open-source Rust project.
-Make this a better course for the next to take it than it was for you.
+Make this a better course for the next student to take it than it was for you.
 That is how open source projects evolve.

 [si]: https://github.com/pingcap/talent-plan/issues/new
 [spr]: https://github.com/pingcap/talent-plan/compare